biocatiit/website/content/pages/users_orientation.rst

 *   On the yellow safety boards on the outside of the doors to the ''C'' and ''D'' hutches.
 *   On the upper-left panel of the control console.

-Please familiarlize yourself with these locations.
+Please familiarize yourself with these locations.

 Response to Alarms and Other Warnings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^